€16,00

 Yes — each cabochon is unique and unrepeatable |

-Pink tourmaline appears as prismatic needles trapped in the crystal lattice of quartz.
-In these cabochons, quartz acts as a matrix: it provides structural hardness (7–7.5 Mohs) and partial transparency that allows the inclusions to be seen in depth.
-The color varies between pale peony pink and intense fuchsia pink depending on the concentration of manganese in the chemical composition of elbaite.
+Pink tourmaline appears as prismatic needles trapped within the crystal lattice of quartz.
+In these cabochons, the quartz acts as a matrix: it provides structural hardness (7–7.5 Mohs) and partial transparency, allowing the inclusions to be seen in depth.
+The color varies between pale peony pink and intense fuchsia pink depending on the concentration of manganese in the chemical composition of the elbaite.

-The quartz base can be milky white (milky quartz) or slightly smoky (smoky quartz).
-Both variants enhance the contrast with the pink of the tourmaline.
-The brilliant polish allows the inclusions to be appreciated from different angles and depths.
+The quartz base can be milky white or slightly smoky; both variants enhance the contrast with the pink of the tourmaline.

 Jewelry applications